syncfusion-content/xamarin.android-docs/xamarin-android/SfPullToRefresh/getting-started.md

 You can download the entire source code for this sample [here](http://www.syncfusion.com/downloads/support/directtrac/general/ze/Designer_Support_SfPullToRefresh_Android1034602329).

-Refer this link to know the properties that can be configured via designer for SfPullToRefresh
+Refer this link to know the properties that can be configured using designer for SfPullToRefresh.

 ### Adding SfPullToRefresh in Xamarin.Android using C# code